-6. You are under no obligation to cover the cost of any additional investigations.
-However, by choosing not to proceed with an investigation recommended by a Doctor, you agree to release both us and the Doctor from any liability under all circumstances arising from the initial consultation.
+5. You are under no obligation to cover the cost of any additional investigations.
+However, by choosing not to proceed with an investigation recommended by a doctor, you agree to release both us and the Doctor from any liability under all circumstances arising from the initial consultation.

-7. SomDoc Walk in Clinic is not liable for patients’ well-being outside of the clinic’s opening hours and does not provide an out-of-hours service.
+6. SomDoc Walk-in Clinic is not liable for patients’ well-being outside of the clinic’s opening hours and does not provide an out-of-hours service.

-8. You acknowledge that a Doctor may recommend a direct referral to a specialist on a private, fee-paying basis.
+7. You acknowledge that a doctor may recommend a direct referral to a specialist on a private, fee-paying basis.
 If you have private health insurance, this cost may be covered under your policy.
 It is your responsibility to verify with your private insurance provider whether the expenses related to further referrals and investigations are included in your policy.

-10. If the Doctor recommends an onward referral, but you are unable or unwilling to cover the costs, it is recommended that you consult your NHS GP for further guidance.
-Please be aware that your NHS GP is not obligated in any way to carry out a referral or any part of a treatment plan suggested by a Doctor you have consulted through our Services.
+9. If the Doctor recommends an onward referral, but you are unable or unwilling to cover the costs, it is recommended that you consult your NHS GP for further guidance.
+Please be aware that your NHS GP is not obligated in any way to carry out a referral or any part of a treatment plan suggested by a doctor you have consulted through our Services.

-11. In certain situations, the Doctor may recommend a follow-up appointment with them to assess treatment progress or discuss the results of investigations.
+10. In certain situations, the doctor may recommend a follow-up appointment with them to assess treatment progress or discuss the results of investigations.
 You are not obligated to schedule this follow-up, but by choosing not to do so, you agree to release both us and the Doctor from any liability for any circumstances arising from the initial consultation.

-13. SomDoc Walk in Clinic can only consult with the patient themselves or the parent or legal guardian of a child under 16.
+12. SomDoc Walk in Clinic can only consult with the patient themselves or the parent or legal guardian of a child under 16.
 We cannot conduct a consultation about a relative or friend without their permission although we can give general health advice.
-The person must be in the UK at the time of the consultation or normally reside in the UK.

-15. Our staff have the right to work in an environment free from violent, threatening or abusive behavior and everything will be done to protect that right.
-At no time will any violent, threatening or abusive behaviour be tolerated.
+14. Our staff have the right to work in an environment free from violent, threatening, or abusive behaviour and everything will be done to protect that right.
+At no time will any violent, threatening, or abusive behaviour be tolerated.